Film crew voiced complaints before fatal on-set shooting

 Production on “Rust” was halted after the shooting.
 The movie is about a 13-year-old boy who is left to fend for himself and his younger brother following the death of their parents in 1880s Kansas, according to the Internet Movie Database website.

-Before the fateful rehearsal, there were signs of problems on the set.
+Before the fateful rehearsal, there were reports of some problems on the set.
 Seven crew members walked off several hours before Hutchins was killed to express their discontent with matters that ranged from safety conditions to their accommodations, according to one of the crew members who left.

 The disputes began soon after filming began in early October, said the crew member, who requested anonymity because he feared speaking up would hurt his prospects for future jobs.